Tottenham 1-0 Chelsea: 'English referees cannot use VAR' - Maurizio Sarri slams penalty call in Spurs semi-final | Goal.com

 There were questions over whether Kane was offside on the play but, after seeing the video, the referees awarded a penalty.

-Sarri was able to re-watch the play after the match and, in his eyes, the officials were off the mark.
+Sarri was able to re-watch the play after the match - even bringing the club analyst's laptop into his post-match interviews - and, in his eyes, the officials were off the mark.

 "A few minutes ago I watched the video from our camera.
 It was offside.
 Our camera was in line with Harry Kane," Sarri told Sky Sports.